thisdougb/thisdougb.github.io/_posts/2016-07-13-Unit-Testing-Playbooks-In-Ansible.md

 Tags are important here.
 We can use them to make continuous integration much more effective.
-On a commit we trigger Jenkins (for example) to run a play on a virtual instance, and then run again with *--tags unitTests* to confirm we have a valid configuration.
+On a commit we trigger Jenkins (for example) to run a play on a virtual instance, and then a second run with *--tags unitTests* to confirm we have a valid configuration.